zarinlo/codelabs/codelab-springboot-api.md

 We will be utilizing Swagger framework to design, produce, visualize, and consume our RESTful service.
 It provides a programming language-agnostic interface, which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code.

-✅Move on to the next step to start building your API Spec!
+✅ Move on to the next step to start building your API Spec!

 <!-- ---------------------------------------------------------------------------------------------------------------- -->
 ## Create the Spec (Pt I)
 Duration: 15

-An OpenAPI spec can be written in either JSON or YAML.
-We will be using YAML for this code lab.
+An OpenAPI spec can be written in either `JSON` or `YAML`.
+We will be using `YAML` for this code lab.

-You can use the online swagger editor: [editor.swagger.io](https://editor.swagger.io/)
+Use the online swagger editor 👉🏼 [editor.swagger.io](https://editor.swagger.io/)

-For this code lab, we are going to create a simple Stocks API that will help manage data in a MongoDB.
+In this codelab, we will create a simple API that stores data in MongoDB.

-Open up any [text editor](https://kinsta.com/blog/best-text-editors/), like Sublime or Notepad++, and create a file called `openapi.yaml`.

 Let's begin with the basic `info` block at the start of the file.